dart-archive/sdk/faq.md

 * *Q*: What about Pub, dartfmt, docgen, analyzer from the [Dart SDK](https://www.dartlang.org/tools/sdk/)?
-* *A*: These are currently not supported for Fletch.
+* *A*: These are currently not supported for Dartino.